BenayounP/AndroidMovieDataBase/documentation/technical/TechnicalPresentation.md

 Don't see this diagram in Android studio? (see this [tip](https://www.jetbrains.com/help/idea/markdown.html#enable-diagrams))

-### Interfaces everywhere

-Interfaces are central to this project.
-I use them whenever I can.
-And I comment them as much as I can to explain what they do.

-I also use "Default" implementation where I must and more specific words where I can: `Retrofit` , `Room` and so on...

-When I need i also use "Fake" implementations to help me test the application (manually or with automatic tests)

 ### Modules

 This application is decomposed in 3 **Gradle** modules:

 * [app](../../app): Regroups the `AMDBApplication` class and all the `ui` layer
 * [data](../../data): Contains the `data` layer
 * [utils](../../utils): Contains only a little Log helper both used in data and app layers

+### Interfaces everywhere

+Interfaces are central to this project.
+I use them whenever I can, especially in data layer.
+And I comment them as much as I can to explain what they do.

+I also use "Default" implementation where I must and more specific words where I can: `Retrofit` , `Room` and so on...

+When I need I also use "Fake" implementations to help me test the application (manually or with automatic tests)